ebruchez/ebruchez.github.io/_posts/2024-10-16-apple-1-reproduction-part-2-power-supply.md

 - 10 V secondary: 1 × 390 Ohm resistor
 - 13 V secondaries: 2 × 560 Ohm resistors

+*UPDATE: I was asked about the reason of the presence of another diode in addition to the LED.
+After all, an LED is also a diode (it's in the name: Light Emitting Diode), so even with AC, things should work.
+To be fair, I had seen that design with an additional diode before, and it seemed to make sense and didn't think twice about the diode.
+Here is the explanation:*

+*The LED is connected to AC so there is a reverse voltage half of the time up to about __10 V__ or __13 V__.
+The datasheet for standard LEDs mention a max reverse voltage supported of __5 V__, so without doing anything more we would be exceeding that spec.
+Using a signal diode, we protect the LED against such excessive reverse voltage.
+A 1N4148 for example support around 100 V reverse voltage, so it will block in the reverse direction without any problem.
+I imagine that in practice, an LED might support a higher reverse voltage than 5 V, and things might still work without an extra diode, but based on the datasheet values, extra protection for the LED is warranted.*

 ![LED indicator prototype](/assets/posts/apple1/2x/IMG_8037.jpg){:standalone}

 After drilling holes for the LEDs, I mounted them on the front panel with holders.
 I soldered the resistors and diodes directly on the LED pins.